Beliathal/QFILHelper/README.md

 	C:\Users\Your User Name\AppData\Roaming\Qualcomm\QFIL\

-⚑ When flashing firmware, the files must be put in Flash subfolder and named according to one of the following patterns:</li>
+⚑ When flashing firmware, the files must be placed in Flash subfolder and named according to the following patterns:</li>

 	lun#_partition_$.bin; parition_$.bin; partition.bin; lun#.bin;